A facelift (rhytidectomy) is cosmetic surgery to lift up and pull back the skin to make the face tighter and smoother.

 The procedure is designed to reduce flabby or sagging skin around the lower half of the face (mainly the jowls) and neck.

-If you're thinking of going ahead, be absolutely sure about your reasons for wanting a facelift and don't rush into it.
-The procedure can be expensive, the results can't be guaranteed, and there are risks to consider.
+If you're thinking of going ahead, be absolutely sure about your reasons for wanting a facelift and do not rush into it.
+The procedure can be expensive, the results cannot be guaranteed, and there are risks.

 It's a good idea to discuss your plans with your GP first.
 You can also read Is cosmetic surgery right for me?.